Research

 Key publications:

-One of the main focuses of our group is to understand the age, provenance and transport process of wind-blown loess and red clay deposits of China, one of the best terrestrial archives of climatic evolution for the late Cenozoic Era.
-Fundamental in reconstructing the late Miocene and Pliocene wind patterns and aridification history is a detailed knowledge of the provenance of these deposits.
-We use an integrated methodology for sediment fingerprinting, such as combination of zircon U-Pb ages, quartz trace elements and Dynamic Image Analysis (DIA) of grain size and grain shape, to examine the transportation processes and source areas of the sediments, to constrain the wind systems responsible for dust transport and to provide quantifications of the sediment fluxes.
+One of the main focuses of our group is to understand the age, provenance and transport process of wind-blown mineral dust deposits, especially the loess and red clay formations of northern China.
+This region has been accumulating dust for the past ~40 million years, creating one of the best terrestrial archives of climatic evolution for the late Cenozoic Era, the Chinese Loess Plateau.
+Fundamental in reconstructing the past wind patterns and aridification history is a detailed knowledge of the provenance of these deposits.
+We use an integrated methodology for sediment fingerprinting, such as the single-grain analyses of zircon U-Pb ages and rutile trace elements as well as detailed investigations of grain size and grain shape by using Dynamic Image Analysis (DIA) and Endmember modelling of size-shape distributions (EMM-SSD).
+These novel and established methods allow us to examine the transportation processes and source areas of the sediments, to constrain the past wind systems responsible for dust transport, to provide quantifications of the sediment fluxes, and to better understand the complex interactions between climate, plate tectonics and mineral dust.
+Our research on past aeolian deposits also extends to various other locations around the world.

 Keywords: Red Clay, Loess, Atmospheric Dust, Palaeoclimate, Winter Monsoon, Chinese Loess Plateau

-Main collaborators: Christiaan J. Beets, Yann Lahaye, Hugh O’Brien, Maarten A. Prins, Hui Tang, Thomas Stevens, Frode Stordal
+Main collaborators: Christiaan J. Beets, Hugh O’Brien, Maarten A. Prins, Thomas Stevens, Frode Stordal, Hui Tang

 Key publications: